History of ESPN on ABC: ABC's coverage of golf

 ABC broadcast golf events for the first time in 1962 when it began televising the Open Championship as part of its anthology series Wide World of Sports.
-The network later gained the broadcast rights to the PGA Championship in 1965, and the U.S. Open in 1966.
+ABC later gained the broadcast rights to the PGA Championship in 1965, and the U.S. Open in 1966.
 Chris Schenkel and Byron Nelson were the initial hosts of the tournament coverage.
 In 1975, Jim McKay and Dave Marr became the lead broadcast team, while Bob Rosburg joined the network as the first ever on-course reporter, and Peter Alliss joined as a co-anchor.

 Beginning in 1982, ABC adopted its most well-known format of the Wide World of Sports era.
 The broadcast operated using anchor teams, in which an anchor and an analyst would call all of the action from the tower at the 18th hole, and the teams would be rotated on coverage after about a half-hour.
 Meanwhile, the three on-course reporters, which included Judy Rankin and Ed Sneed in addition to Rosburg, would be utilized when prompted by the anchor team.
 McKay and Marr would be the lead team, with Jack Whitaker and Alliss as the second team.
 Occasionally, Rosburg or Whitaker would host if McKay was unavailable, while Roger Twibell would take over the secondary team.
 After his 1986 Masters win, Jack Nicklaus would appear on ABC after the end of his round and served as an analyst for the rest of the telecast.

 ABC's stint with the USFL

 On Sunday, March 6, 1983, ABC televised three games.
 The Los Angeles Express and New Jersey Generals played in the primary regional televised USFL game, with the Express winning, 20–15.
 ABC also televised the Chicago Blitz at Washington Federals and the Philadelphia Stars at Denver Gold.

 According to an ABC spokesman, the network averaged a 6.0 rating for their first USFL season.
 This was slightly better than the network's coverage of the first American Football League football season back in 1960.
 In its second year, AFL games on ABC averaged a 6.1 rating, and in 1962, the third year, a 6.5.
 The coverage was nonetheless quite low for a Big Three television network, with a June 17 prime-time regular season game between Chicago and Birmingham finishing as the lowest-rated prime time broadcast of the week, with a 4.8 rating.

-ABC offered the USFL a 4-year, $175 million TV deal to play in the spring in 1986.
+ABC offered the USFL a 4-year, $175 million television deal to play in the spring in 1986.
 By this point, the league had driven out most of the owners who would have been willing to accept those terms.
 The owners in the league walked away from what averaged out to $67 million per year starting in 1986 to pursue their big picture—merger with the NFL.